-It is clear that biological, and biologically derived systems have an ability to create complex structures, whether proteins or iPhones, that is not found elsewhere in nature.
-Assessing the complexity of an object in such a way that we can define a threshold above which biology is required could be used as a biosignature in the search for shadow biologies on Earth [29], or life elsewhere in the Solar System, and would make no assumptions about the details of the biology found.
-We propose Pathway Complexity as a potential measure for both assessing this threshold, and determining whether objects lie above it and are therefore biologically derived.
-This approach provides a probabilistic context to the extending the physical basis for life detection proposed by Lovelock [30].
-In further work we will show how this applies to a range of other systems, and propose a series of experimental approaches to the detection of objects and data that could be investigated as a possible biosignature.
-In the laboratory, we are interested in using this approach to develop a system that can explore the threshold between a non-living and living system, but also to allow us to develop a new theory for biology.
-This might inform a new way to search for life in the lab in terms of the complex products a system produces and if they could have arisen in any abundance by chance, rather than trying to measure the intrinsic complexity of the living system itself.
+It is clear that biological and biologically derived systems have an ability to create complex structures, whether proteins or iPhones, that is not found elsewhere in nature.
+Assessing the complexity of such artefacts will be instrumental in searching for undiscovered biospheres, either on Earth [29] or elsewhere in the Solar System, and would make no assumptions about the details of the biology found.
+We propose Pathway Complexity as the natural measure of complexity for the production of artefacts.
+In this context, we argue that there is a critical value of Pathway Complexity above which all artefacts must be biologically derived.
+This approach provides a probabilistic context to extending the physical basis for life detection proposed by Lovelock [30].
+In further work, we will show how this applies to a range of other systems, and propose a series of experimental approaches to the detection of objects and data that could be investigated as a possible biosignature.
+In the laboratory, we are interested in using this approach to develop a system that can explore the threshold between a non-living and living system.
+Pathway Complexity may also allow us to develop a new theory for biology.
+This might inform a new way to search for life in the laboratory in terms of the complex products a system produces and if they could have arisen in any abundance by chance, rather than trying to measure the intrinsic complexity of the living system itself.